 Step 1: Plan.
-Gather information about one class or small learning group of students with IEPs from your assigned caseload; identify grade-level, content-specific, and English language development (ELD) learning goals for an English learner (FS1) and all other English learners; and develop a lesson plan based on the applicable grade-level California Content Standards and/or Curriculum Frameworks, content-specific pedagogy, and knowledge of your students, including information from their IEP goals and objectives.
-Your lesson must focus on either literacy or mathematics; however, you may integrate other subjects as well as functional and/or life skills into the literacy or mathematics lesson.
-Describe the assets and learning needs of the class/small learning group and of the 3 focus students.
-As appropriate, you should support the movement, mobility, sensory, and/or specialized healthcare needs required for students to participate fully in classroom and nonclassroom contexts.
-You must use current grade-level California Content Standards and/or Curriculum Frameworks and current California English Language Development Standards (CA ELD Standards).
+Gather information about one class of TK-12 students and identify content-specific learning goals and English language development (ELD) goals for an English learner (FS1) and all other English learners in your class.
+Develop a lesson plan based on the applicable California Content Standards and/or Curriculum Frameworks, California English Language Development Standards, content-specific pedagogy, and knowledge of your students including their cultural and linguistic assets.
+Describe the assets and learning needs of the class as a whole and of 3 focus students.

+You must use current California Content Standards and/or Curriculum Frameworks and current California English Language Development Standards (CA ELD Standards).